puppetlabs/puppetdb/documentation/ha-guide.markdown

 #### Prepare the Puppet master

-1. Select an agent to become the primary PuppetDB, which we will call `replica` for the rest of this doc.
+1. Select an agent to become the secondary PuppetDB, which we will call `replica` for the rest of this doc.
 The original PuppetDB will be referred to as `primary`.
 2. Add the certname of the `replica` to `/etc/puppetlabs/puppet/autosign.conf`